Romelium/DirCat/README.md

 - Maintains consistent output ordering regardless of thread execution order.
 - Handles large files efficiently through buffered reading.
 - Removes comments by tracking if the current character is within a string, character literal, single-line comment, or multi-line comment.
+- Removes empty lines by checking if a line contains only whitespace characters.

 ## Error Handling